 The popularity of FHA loans has skyrocketed in recent years.
-The federal government backs FHA loans so they have relatively competitive interest rates, less stringent underwriting standards and require smaller down payments.
-They’re particularly appealing to young, first-time homebuyers who lack substantial credit histories and cash reserves, especially since loan underwriters permit non-traditional lines of credit, like car payments and utility bills.
+The federal government backs FHA loans, so they have relatively competitive interest rates, less stringent credit requirements, and require smaller down payments.
+They’re particularly appealing to young, first-time homebuyers with limited credit histories and cash reserves, especially since loan underwriters permit non-traditional lines of credit, like car insurance payments and utility bills.

 Benefits of an FHA Loan:

 - Easy to refinance

 - Down payments may be gifted

 - Down payments as low as 3.5 percent

 - Allows the buyer to co‐sign with a non‐occupant co‐borrower

 - Your driver’s license